-- 8760 power-on hours per year. - HDA temperature as reported by the drive <= 50C - Ambient wet bulb temp <= 26°C - The AFR (MTBF) is a population statistic not relevant to individual units. - ANSI/ISA S71.04-2013 G2 classification levels and dust contamination to ISO 14644-1 Class 8 standards (as measured at the device)
+- 8760 power-on hours per year. - HDA temperature as reported by the drive <= 50°C - Ambient wet bulb temp <= 26°C - Typical workload - The AFR (MTBF) is a population statistic not relevant to individual units. - ANSI/ISA S71.04-2013 G2 classification levels and dust contamination to ISO 14644-1 Class 8 standards (as measured at the device)

 The MTBF specification for the drive assumes the operating environment is designed to maintain nominal drive temperature and humidity.
-The rated MTBF is based upon a sustained drive temperature of up to 122°F (50°C) and wet bulb temperature up to 78.8°F (26°C).
 Occasional excursions in operating conditions between the rated MTBF conditions and the maximum drive operating conditions may occur without significant impact to the rated MTBF.
 However continual or sustained operation beyond the rated MTBF conditions will degrade the drive MTBF and reduce product reliability.